drpout/libdynticker/README.md

 # libdynticker

-Java library to retrieve trading pairs and last value from cryptocurrency, assets and bullion exchanges.
+Java library to retrieve trading pairs and last value from Bitcoin, cryptocurrencies, cryptoassets and derivatives exchanges.

 The main goal of libdynticker is to get the traded pairs dynamically.
-That way it can cope with the highly mutable altcoin exchanges where new pairs are added and removed each week.
-The result of this is that once a new exchange is added all trading pairs come along immediately.
+That way it can cope with the highly mutable altcoin exchanges, where new pairs are added and removed each week.

 ## Supported exchanges